 Over a period of time we will see a declining trend of the Central Government in regulating institutions.
 We are going to be witnessing states becoming more active in Higher Education.
-Each state will compete with the other for investments in education on the basis of its vision, policy and the infrastructure support.
+Each state will compete with the other for investments in education based on its vision, policy and the infrastructure support.
 States will compete to get foreign universities to partner with universities in their state.
-The Center role is likely to be more in forecasting the demand for higher education, directing the funds to achieve the socio economic priorities of the country and building a research and innovation culture.
-The centre's role will also be in terms of setting the agenda for skill development and thereby providing support to institutions to engage in skill building.
-The Regulatory bodies like UGC, AICTE, MCI and PCI etc. are likely to be the national repository of norms for Higher Education.
+The Center role is likely to be more in forecasting the demand for higher education, directing the funds to achieve the socio-economic priorities of the country and building a research and innovation culture.
+The center's role will also be in terms of setting the agenda for skill development and thereby providing support to institutions to engage in skill building.
+The Regulatory bodies like UGC, AICTE, COA and PCI etc. are likely to be the national repository of norms for Higher Education.
 They are also likely to be negotiators in the multilateral negotiation in Higher Education.
 Further accreditation will replace approvals.

-It is in the context of these change drivers that the leadership team of NMIMS has developed vision 2030 and the mission and goals for 2015-20
+It is in the context of these change drivers that the leadership team of NMIMS has developed vision 2030 and the mission and goals for 2020-25.

-PRIORITIES FOR 2015-20
+PRIORITIES FOR 2020-25